FilledStacks/flutter-tutorials/README.md

 ## Tools by FilledStacks

-[AppSkeletons](https://www.appskeletons.com/): Create your own custom template, perfectly architected and catered to your scenario.
-Add predefined view types and skip 2-3 days of code setup and just start developing

 [SmartFlare](https://pub.dartlang.org/packages/smart_flare): An extension of the already awesome Flare packages that adds interactive to FlareActors with some more functionality.